-The Jacobs School of Music offers majors in performance (historical or modern instrument or voice), composition, and jazz studies leading to the Bachelor of Music (B.M.) degree.
+Jacobs School of Music (MUS) www.music.indiana.edu The Jacobs School of Music is one of the leading institutions of its kind.
+Performance majors have the unique opportunity to combine a high-quality conservatory experience with a college education.
+Students in all majors have access to an outstanding faculty and a wide choice of majors related to the field of music.
+The mission of the Jacobs School of Music is to provide distinguished instruction and outstanding opportunities for performance, research, and teacher training for music majors and non-music majors.
+MAJORS The Jacobs School of Music offers majors in performance (historical or modern instrument or voice), composition, and jazz studies leading to the Bachelor of Music (B.M.) degree.
 It also offers a Bachelor of Music Education (B.M.E.) degree.
 For this degree, you can be a choral, general, or instrumental major.
 You can then be certified to teach band, orchestra, chorus, or general music in public schools.
 Bachelor of Science (B.S.) degrees are offered in ballet, recording arts, and music with an outside field.
 This last option provides an opportunity to study music plus another field at the major level (27 credit hours).
 Associate degrees are offered in recording arts and string instrument technology.

-ADMISSION TO THE SCHOOL OF MUSIC

-Most music majors pursuing B.S., B.M., and B.M.E. degrees are accepted directly into the Jacobs School of Music, not the University Division.
+ADMISSION TO THE SCHOOL OF MUSIC Most music majors pursuing B.S., B.M., and B.M.E. degrees are accepted directly into the Jacobs School of Music, not the University Division.
 This admission follows formal application to the school, a successful audition in a performance area, and completion of orientation and first-semester registration.
 Students should refer to the Music Undergraduate Office for all academic matters.
 Exceptions to this type of admission include students pursuing the string instrument technology degree.
 Some students apply for admission and are accepted to the B.S., B.M., B.M.E., or the A.S.
 (Recording Arts) while in University Division.
 Refer to the section with information for students not accepted into the School of Music on p.
-66.
+62. INFORMATION FOR STUDENTS ACCEPTED INTO THE JACOBS SCHOOL OF MUSIC